Recurring Stories Within

-However, if one returns to the Inner World often enough, one starts to notice that the stories actually connect, or have something in common.
-Our Inner Stories have recurring symbolic themes.
+If one returns to the Inner World often enough, one starts to notice a pattern.

 the Core Theme

-To give a second example, in one session, a person might see a very small child being chastised.
-In another session, they might see a frog about to be stepped on.
+In one expanded consciousness session, a person might see a very small child being chastised by a large man.
+In another session, they might see a frog fleeing in fear of being inevitably stepped on.
 In a third session, they might see a tiny light incapable of shining fully and fading into a dark abyss.

-In all of these different scenes, they would recognise the same feeling - a powerlessness, a barely there feeling.
+While all of these are very different scenarios, the client would nevertheless recognise the same feeling as they live out the scene - a sense of powerlessness, a barely there feeling.

 Their core theme is small powerlessness vs large powerfulness.